 The Web site uses Cascading Style Sheets (CSS) for visual layout.
 This ensures that content is perfectly linearised and improves performance on a wide range of browsers and other user agents.

-An independent accessibility audit was carried out on the templates used to build the site.
+An accessibility audit was carried out on the templates used to build the site.
 These validated to a high level of compliance.
-Work is ongoing to implement changes to deal with all issues discovered.
+Work is ongoing to implement changes to deal with any issues discovered.

 To help deliver and maintain an accessible website, NUI Galway has created internal guidelines to guide Web administrators and authors in the creation of accessible Web content.